MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-ios.md

 - iOS version 8.2+
 - An ingestion key (see the instructions below to obtain)

-## Step 1.
-Integrate the SDK into your application
+## Integrate the SDK into your application

 Begin the process by selecting a workspace to work in, selecting the iOS mobile platform, and downloading the SDK.